Make your own free website on Tripod.com

 General disclaimer

 This is not a text about competitive volleyball or a definative document.
-Any

-provide useful information for the novice or beginner in particular - that is
+I aim to provide useful information for the novice or beginner in particular - that is

 the purpose of writing this document.